 This conference aims to explore the underlying biological processes involving cartilage and disc, from development to degradation, while also exploring biomaterials and clinical approaches.
 The aim is to increase understanding of the topic as a whole and foster interaction between scientists and clinicians.

-ARI is also proud to be the organisers of the 18th European Conference on Orthopaedics (EORS 2010), the annual conference of the European Orthopaedic Research Society.
+AO Research Institute Davos is also proud to be the organisers of the 18th European Conference on Orthopaedics (EORS 2010), the annual conference of the European Orthopaedic Research Society.
 EORS 2010 follows directly after eCM XI, from June 30-July 2, 2010.

 EORS2010 intends to strengthen the scientific basis of the traditional EORS core topics and interaction with both the clinical and industrial side of orthopaedics.
 It also aims to connect research with current orthopedic clinical problems to produce progressive translational research.
 EORS2010 provides a platform to present and discuss basic, applied/translational & clinical research in a multi disciplinary environment.

 Trauma /disorders / biology of the musculoskeletal system—bone, cartilage, related connective tissues, joint replacement, infection.